 By Cat Gaa

 Seville’s tumultuous history is full of conquests and reconquests, making it a virtual outdoor museum.
-In 2000 years of life, Seville has played host to Visigoths, Moors, Arabs and Christians, all who have lent their traditions, architecture and religion to Andalusia’s capital city.
+In 2000 years of life, Seville has played host to Visigoths, Moors, Arabs and Christians, all who have lent their traditions, architecture, and religion to Andalusia’s capital city.

-Seville has no shortage of museums which pay homage to its history – the good, the bad and the downright ugly – from religious alters to the Virgen Mother to old, opulent palaces (the Duchess of Alba does live here, after all!) to award-winning cultural centers.
+Seville has no shortage of museums which pay homage to its history – the good, the bad, and the downright ugly – from religious alters to the Virgen Mother to old, opulent palaces (the Duchess of Alba did live here, after all!) to award-winning cultural centers.
 While the city itself is a living museum of architecture and traditional culture, its museums are renown and the prefect escape on a (seldom) rainy day or in the hot midday hours.

 1. Museo de Bellas Artes

 Seville is home to one of Spain’s best-kept art secrets: The Fine Arts Museum.
 Housed in a beautiful, salmon-colored convent, the galleries placed around a central patio contain some of Seville’s biggest painters and sculptors – Velázquez, Zurbarán , Murillo, Juan de Mesa – and is noted for its abundance of religious art.
 On Sundays in the shady square just in front of the main entrance, there’s a wonderful art market where local painters sell their watercolor scenes of the city.
 Well worth a visit, even if just for the gorgeous building itself.

 Plaza del Museo, 9.
 Open Tuesday – Saturday 9:00am – 8:30pm; Sunday and holidays 9:00am – 2:30pm.
 Closed Mondays.
 1,50€, free for EU citizens.